Welcome to the Elementary School Health Office

 All students are required by law to be immunized against polio, diphtheria, measles, German measles (Rubella), and mumps.
 School districts may not admit students without proof of immunization.
-In addition 6th graders are required to have a TDap booster and 2 Varicella immunizations BEFORE starting 6th grade.

 Scroll to the bottom of this page for a list of downloadable health forms